Updated: Apr 21

 Full-Body Resistance Band Workout

 Whether you are headed home for the holidays or on another adventure, the next time you travel, take this article and your resistance bands with you.
 I recommend doing 15 repetitions of each exercise, then repeat the entire circuit up to three times! _______________

 Mindy is a columnist for "Montana Woman Magazine."
-Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer and life coach.
+Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer, nutrition coach, and life coach.
 Mindy is also founder of Kalispell’s Levitation Nation Aerial Studio, where the catchphrase “fitness is fun” is embodied alongside a culture of movement & women empowerment.
-For more about Mindy, please visit: https://www.levitationnation.org/mindy.
+For more about Mindy, visit: https://www.levitationnation.org/mindy.

 Photo Credit: Emily Torch Photography A note from the author about the photos: